 R Arithmetic Operators Example

-In this R Programming example, we are using two variables a and b, and their values are 16 and 3.
+In this R Programming arithmetic operators example, we use two variables, a and b, whose values are 16 and 3.
 Here, we are going to use these two variables to perform various arithmetic operations present in the R programming language

 exponent = a ^ b